Two Putin-era Russians seek liberal mantle

 Both Prokhorov and Kudrin are relatively new to electoral politics and are fresh from public breaks with the Kremlin.

-Kudrin had been finance minister since 2000, the year Putin was first elected president, until he was forced out in September after criticising President Dmitry Medvedev for lavish military spending plans.
+Kudrin had been finance minister since 2000, the year Putin was first elected president, until he was forced out in September after criticizing President Dmitry Medvedev for lavish military spending plans.

 Prokhorov, long seen as more of a playboy than a politician, briefly headed Right Cause, widely seen as a pocket party controlled by the Kremlin to win liberal support.